 COVID-19 (Coronavirus 19) Updates & Information: Posting up-dated information from Spencer Hospital and Clay County Public Health regarding the novel coronavirus 19, known as COVID-19, including whom to call if you are ill and suspect exposure, and hospital visitor restrictions.
 The impact of the disease can cause situations to change rapidly and we will strive to keep you informed.
-CLICK HERE
+For general COVID-19 local updates, CLICK HERE For COVID-19 Vaccine Updates, CLICK HERE

 Our Passion Is To Serve You

 Healthcare is a science and an art, delivered on an individualized basis, with a compassionate touch.

 Meeting Individual Patient Needs

 Patients & Visitors